 - The condo will or is being used as a rental property (regardless of down payment amount), OR

-- all of the common areas must be complete, and
+- all of the common areas must be complete, AND

-- all of the units in the project or in the subject property’s legal phase (if the project is being developed in phases) must be “substantially complete” which means drywall and windows are installed, and
+- all of the units in the project or in the subject property’s legal phase (if the project is being developed in phases) must be “substantially complete” which means drywall and windows are installed, AND

-- 50% of the units in the project or subject legal phase must have been sold or under contract for sale to primary residence or second home purchasers.
+- 50% of the units in the project or subject legal phase must have been sold or under contract for sale to primary residence or second home purchasers

 - A longer condo questionnaire (provided by the lender to the association) that will determine if the condo project has features that make it ineligible for Fannie Mae financing.

-- The current annual budget for the association – if the association is not setting aside at least 10% of its monthly income toward reserves, that’s a “fatal” problem.
+- The current annual budget of the association – if the association is not setting aside at least 10% of its monthly income toward reserves, that’s a “fatal” problem.
 Reserves must be a line item in the budget.
 If a condo HOA has a current third-party reserve study that proves it already has adequate reserves, that can work in lieu of the “10% reserve rule” but I cannot ever recall this being the case.

-- The bylaws of the association (look for things like deed restrictions or right of first refusal).
+- The bylaws of the association — Look for things like deed restrictions or right of first refusal.

-- Inadequate master insurance coverage (see section below on insurance).
+- Inadequate master insurance coverage.
 This is the most common problem, even on projects that only require a limited review.

 - There is any significant active or pending litigation involving the HOA, especially if the HOA is suing the developer.